-WELCOME - This website is to do with all things sustainable, to educate and influence those who will go out into the world to find new cures or develop new machines and processes.
+This website is to do with all things sustainable, to educate and influence those who will go out into the world to find new cures or develop new machines and processes.
 Man has come a long way - but still has a long way to go and you can help.

 Sustainability is about protecting life as we know it.
-In order to do that we have to understand where we have come from, where we are and where we want to be in 50 or 500 years.
+In order to do that we have to understand where we have come from, where we are, and where we want to be in 50 or 500 years.
 But, humans do not think that far ahead.
 Politicians in particular are really only thinking about their next term, and unfortunately, they steer life on earth - only listening to the people many years in hindsight - but people power is able to influence world leaders.

 Sustainability is about caring for life and the planet we live on.
 This takes many forms.
 We are concerned about climate change and extinction.
 We are worried about poverty, hunger and disease.
 For these reasons we follow the latest trends and report on subjects from a positive point of view.

-We are also concerned about sustainable land transport and the almost complete lack of infrastructure for electric vehicles.
-And, lastly, we are supporters of affordable zero carbon housing.
+Since then wind turbines and solar panel rooftops have become everyday sights.
+Electric cars are now a reality in every showroom.
+We are though concerned about the almost complete lack of infrastructure for electric vehicles that has to be addressed.
+And we are supporters of affordable zero carbon housing.
 Once again promoting progression for all of mankind, thus in turn for all life on earth.
-Thank you for visiting us; live long and prosper.
-COF Ltd

 This site is owned and maintained by the Cleaner Ocean Foundation Ltd

 a not for profit company.
-Copyright © 2017
+Copyright © 2019

 The site contains legacy pages that we are not responsible